Doctoral Candidate in Anthropology, University of Pennsylvania

 Associate Vice President and Founding Director of the Barbara and Edward Netter Center for Community Partnerships

 Ira Harkavy is Associate Vice President and Founding Director of the Barbara and Edward Netter Center for Community Partnerships.
-An historian with extensive experience building university-community-school partnerships, Harkavy teaches in the departments of history, urban studies, and Africana studies, and in the Graduate School of Education.
+Harkavy teaches in the departments of history, urban studies, and Africana studies, and in the Graduate School of Education.
 As Director of the Netter Center since 1992, Harkavy has helped to develop academically based community service courses, as well as participatory action research projects, that involve creating university-community partnerships and university-assisted community schools in Penn's local community of West Philadelphia.
-The executive editor of Universities and Community Schools, Harkavy has written and lectured widely on the history and current practice of urban university-community-school partnerships and strategies for integrating the university missions of teaching, research, and service.
-Since 2007, he has co-authored or co-edited the several books on university civic engagement.
+Harkavy is Chair of the National Science Foundation’s Committee on Equal Opportunities in Science and Engineering (CEOSE); US Chair of the International Consortium on Higher Education, Civic Responsibility, and Democracy; and Chair of the Anchor Institutions Task Force.
+He has co-edited and co-authored seven books, and has written and lectured widely on the history and current practice of urban university-community-school partnerships and strategies for integrating the university missions of research, teaching, learning, and service.
+Among other honors, Harkavy is the recipient of the University of Pennsylvania’s Alumni Award of Merit, Campus Compact’s Thomas Ehrlich Faculty Award for Service Learning, a Fulbright Senior Specialist Grant, and two honorary degrees.

-Berganm, Sjur, Ira Harkavy, Hilligje van’t Land.
-2013.
-Reimagining Democratic Societies.
+Bergan, Sjur, Tony Gallagher, and Ira Harkavy, eds.
+2016.
+Higher Education for Democratic Innovation.
 Strasbourg: Council of Europe Publishing.

 Shaun R. Harper